I looked at the mom/client sitting next to me at truancy court and gave her hand a squeeze.

 - When you see patterns developing, investigate them.
 Why is your child absent?
 Do you have doctors’ notes?
 Is this school refusal?
 ALL behavior tells us something.
 So what is the behavior telling you?

 - Be proactive and work with the school.
 If you find yourself in truancy court later, if you have all the data and documentation that shows that you have been working with the school and trying to get your child there, the judge is much more likely to work with you.

 - Meet with the child’s guidance counselor or team leader to discuss issues.
 Ask about online options for when the child is sick.
 Ask for a school refusal evaluation if you think one is necessary.
 Document ALL incidents of bullying if that is the issue.

 - Go with your gut.
 If you feel you are being unfairly targeted, investigate.
-Do a Right to Know request, and ask your district how many families have been referred to truancy court, and how many of those families were minority/special needs.
+Do a Right to Know request, and ask your district how many families have been referred to truancy court and how many of those families were minority/special needs.
 If there is a discriminatory pattern, contact an attorney.

 - First, ask the school for a copy of your child’s attendance records.
 Make sure that they match yours and correct any differences.

-I wish parents didn’t have to deal with this, because the actual number of kids who are truant just because they don’t feel like going to school is actually very small.
-But hang in there and it will be over soon.
+I wish parents didn’t have to deal with this because the number of kids who are truant just because they don’t feel like going to school is very small.
+But hang in there, and it will be over soon.